Bail Bond Process

 • Weekly phone check-ins

-These obligations remain in place until the client has met all court responsibilities and made all payments to the bond company.
-If they miss any court dates, it will cost you.
+These obligations remain in place until the client has fulfilled all court responsibilities and made all payments to the bond company.
+If they miss any court dates, it will result in additional costs.

 HOW DO I GET SOMEONE OUT OF JAIL IN TEXAS?

-Not Guilty Bail Bonds is here for you.
-When someone gets arrested in Texas, a bail amount is determined by the court.
-This bail amount must be posted before you can get out of jail.
-We will help you through this very stressful process.
-It all starts with a call.
+Not Guilty Bail Bonds is here to help you.
+When someone is arrested in Texas, the court determines a bail amount that must be posted before the person can be released from jail.
+We understand how stressful this process can be and we are here to guide you through it.
+It all begins with a simple phone call.

 Not Guilty Bail Bonds Process